Q: When is the best time of year to list my home?

 A: Most likely the price should be reduced or the home should be updated or properly staged.
 First, the home must look fantastic online.
 This means that you must have high quality photos and a description that makes buyers online want to come see your home.
-This only works if the photos show that the home is not outdated and in need of repair or remodelling.
+This only works if the photos show that the home is tidy, not outdated and in need of repair or remodeling.
 A good agent will recommend staging items to ensure that the home shows well, looks good online, and has the best chance of selling.
 If these upgrades aren't made, there's not much that can be done to attract buyers to the property other than reduce the price so much as to make it attractive.
-That leads to the second reason a property sees a lack of traffic... price.
+That leads to the second reason a property sees a lack of traffic...price.
 Again, take the advice of your agent.
 They will recommend a price that is within what the market will bear.
-Sellers who choose to ignore this often over price their home and buyers are simply too savvy today to over pay for a property.
+Sellers who choose to ignore this often over-price their home and buyers are simply too savvy today to over-pay for a property.
 The market ultimately dictates what price a home will sell for.
 If you've done the right things to spruce the place up and it's still not getting interest, you must reduce the price.

-Q: I'm going to have to negotiate on price when I get an offer so I should build in some "wiggle room", right?
+Q: I'm going to have to negotiate on price when I get an offer, so I should build in some "wiggle room", right?

 A: Actually we've found that the most successful strategy is to price the home close to the high end of what we believe the market will bear.
-By doing this and listing at a lower price, we get more traffic to the property and are more likely to get offers.
+By doing this and listing at a lower, more realistic price, we get more traffic to the property and are more likely to get offers.
 If, in the end, we cannot negotiate acceptable terms in an offer, so be it.
-At least we got the interest and, more likely than not, that buyer will be back when they realilze a small difference in price should not keep them from owning the home that's right for them.
+At least we got the interest and, more likely than not, that buyer will be back when they realize a small difference in price should not keep them from owning the home that's right for them.

 Q: I know we need a new roof and maybe carpet.
 Should I just offer a concession to prospective buyers?

 A: If there's a budget for these items, we'd recommend making the improvements before putting the home on the market.
 One way or another, these items are going to impact the sales price.
 If the repairs or improvements are done in advance, you'll be out the actual cost of the improvement but will be much more likely to find a buyer.
-If you choose to offer a concession or list at a lower price, it will end up costing you a lot more than the actual price of the improvement and make it a lot tougher to find a buyer willing to take on a project.
+If you choose to offer a concession or list at a lower price, it will end up costing you a lot more than the actual price of the improvement and make it tougher to find a buyer willing to take on a project.